-Rodeo Austin Ramps Up for Another Exciting Year
+Rodeo Austin Ramps Up for Another Exciting Year in 2018

 Weird meets western at Rodeo Austin.
 With over 100 live music performances, 15 livestock and horse shows, 8 rodeo events, and a colorful fair with true Texan eats, there's something for everyone to enjoy during the 15 day fair.
 Don’t miss the Cowboy Breakfast that kicks off the festivities!